Ko Samae San: Geography

-Samae San Island has a length of four kilometres and its maximum width is about one kilometre.
+Ko Samae San has a length of four kilometres and its maximum width is about one kilometre.
 The island is thickly wooded and uninhabited.
-Formerly there was a fishing village on Samae San Island, but it was vacated and the island now is under the control of the Royal Thai Navy.
+Formerly there was a fishing village on Ko Samae San, but it was vacated and the island now is under the control of the Royal Thai Navy.
 Some 1,240 families reside in the fishing village of Ban Samae San on the mainland.
 Administratively the islands belong to the Samae San Sub-district of Sattahip.

 Islands

 There are four main islands in the Samae San group.
 The northern cluster surrounds Samae San Island, while the southern subgroup is centered on Ko Chuang.
 Chuang Island has a small bay at its southern end.
 Hin Chalam (Shark Rock) is five kilometres to the south of the southern end of the group.